dynatrace-oss-contrib/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 ### Context propagation

-A message may pass many different components and layers in one or more intermediaries when it is propagated from the producer to the consumer(s).
+A message may traverse many different components and layers in one or more intermediaries when it is propagated from the producer to the consumer(s).
 To be able to correlate consumer traces with producer traces using the existing context propagation mechanisms, all components must propagate context down the chain.